-2. Be able to identify and describe the major components of the local, regional and national systems of government and politics, and the key forces involved in contemporary public affairs;
+1. Identify and describe the major components and responsibilities of local, regional and national systems of government, and key forces involved in contemporary public affairs;

-4. Be able to analyse and interpret current events and issues in the light of this understanding; and,
+4. Analyse and interpret current events and issues in the light of this understanding; and,

-5. Be able to identify and explain the role of communication professionals in public affairs.
+5. Outline and explain the role of communication professionals in public affairs.

-This course provides students with an understanding of the significant institutions and forces that shape political society and their role in contemporary public affairs and includes:
+Content explores the significant institutions and forces that shape political society and their role in contemporary public affairs.

 - the role and operation of the various spheres of government;